mhbeals/Conference-Notes/CN_BLLabsDissemination_20141103.md

   + Processed over 1million pieces in 6 weeks
   + Visualisations of commonalities.
 No C# chords in Blues?
 + Outputs
-  + Web interface to make dervived data available globally
+  + Web interface to make derived data available globally
-  + Aims to be scalable, sustainable (open source) and reproduceable
+  + Aims to be scalable, sustainable (open source) and reproducible

 Questions: